-- 1. unconditional admission to the College. - 2.
-2.5 cumulative grade point average (GPA) calculated on last 24 semester credit hours of coursework completed at a regionally accedited institution and be on clear academic status - 3. official transcripts from all postsecondary institutions attended. - 4. eligibility for English 101 and Math 100 (or Math 116 for the practical nursing program) and satisfaction of the College reading requirement. - 5. official score on the Test of Essential Academic Skills (TEAS) version V examination.
-The TEAS score is good for three (3) years.
-Students may take the test twice within a 3 year period.
-Students must wait at least 6 weeks between testing dates.
-See TEAS information at www.suscc.edu for details. - 6. complete application for the specific nursing program. - 7. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook.
+- 1. unconditional admission to the College. - 2. verification of attendance at a Health Science Information Session - 3.
+2.5 cumulative grade point average (GPA) calculated on last 24 semester credit hours of coursework completed at a regionally accedited institution and be on clear academic status. - 4. official transcripts from all postsecondary institutions attended. - 5. eligibility for English 101 and Math 100 and satisfaction of the College reading requirement. - 6. official score on the Test of Essential Academic Skills (TEAS) version V examination. - 7. complete application for the specific nursing program. - 8. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook.